Tel: 0191 232 1927

 She is recognised as a fearless advocate in court, often dealing with complex trials.
 Susan’s strength lies in her detailed preparation of every case and the level of client care she provides.

-Susan also specialises in fraud and is known for dealing with cases involving financial issues including Proceeds of Crime applications.
-She regularly prosecutes for Local Authorities and the Department for Work and Pensions in relation to allegations of Benefit Fraud.
+Susan also specialises in Fraud and cases involving financial issues including Proceeds of Crime applications.
+She is a Grade 4 prosecutor on the Specialist Fraud panel.
+She regularly prosecutes for the Specialist Fraud Division and Local Authorities in relation to allegations of all levels of fraud, from large-scale fraud to benefit fraud.

-R v G & T (2015) - Instructed as junior counsel for Ms T in relation to the murder of a Hexham heiress and the subsequent fraudulent depletion of the deceased’s assets.
+R v G & T - Instructed as junior counsel for T in relation to the murder of a Hexham heiress and the subsequent fraudulent depletion of the deceased’s assets.

 R v P - Represented a defendant charged with fraud in a large-scale ‘Cash for Crash’ Insurance Conspiracy involving 60 defendants.